SharinPix Salesforce CLI Plugin

 ```

-This retrieves all supported SharinPix configurations (forms and permissions) from the target org and stores them locally.
+This pulls all supported SharinPix configuration from the target org.

 ```bash